Akron, Ohio: Notable people

 Poet Rita Dove was born and grew up in Akron.
 She went on to become the first African-American United States Poet Laureate.
-Many of her poems are about or take place in Akron, foremost among them Thomas and Beulah, which earned her the 1987 Pulitzer Prize for poetry.
+Many of her poems are about or take place in Akron, foremost among them Thomas and Beulah, which earned her the 1987 Pulitzer Prize for Poetry.

 Owner of over 400 patents, native Stanford R. Ovshinsky invented the widely used nickel-metal hydride battery.
 Richard Smalley, winner of a Nobel Prize in Chemistry for discovering buckminsterfullerene (buckyballs) was born in the city during 1943.
 Another native, the second U.S. female astronaut in space, Judith Resnik, died in the 1986 Space Shuttle Challenger disaster and has the Resnik Moon crater named in her honor.

 The Silver Screen, which came to symbolize Hollywood's movie entertainment industry, was invented by Kenmore resident and projectionist Harry Coulter Williams.
 First used in Akron's Majestic Theater and then Norka Theater, the "Williams Perlite" tear-proof, vinyl plastic indoor motion picture screen was installed in all the major movie houses, including the rapidly expanding theaters built by Warner Bros. of nearby Youngstown OH.
 Williams' unique silver-painted screens were adapted for CinemaScope, VistaVision, and later 3-D movies.
 They provided a brighter picture at all angles with top reflectivity at direct viewing and extra diffusion for side seats and balconies.

 Carol Folt, the 11th chancellor and 29th chief executive, of the University of North Carolina at Chapel Hill was born in Akron in 1951.
 She was previously provost (chief academic officer) and interim president of Dartmouth College.
 She assumed her duties on July 1, 2013, and is the first woman to lead UNC.

 The philosopher and logician Willard van Orman Quine was born and grew up in Akron.

-Rabbi Mendy Sasonkin and his wife Kaila, as emissaries of the Lubavitcher Rebbe, founded Chabad of Akron/Canton in 1989.
-In 1995 Rabbi Sasonkin became the rabbi of Anshe Sfard Congregation.